 Apparently they eventually did come to find a more collegial mutual respect, and Siskel's widow Marlene is a welcome addition to the conversation.
 And Martin Scorsese movingly reveals how much Ebert helped to pull him out of a career funk via a Toronto Film Festival tribute.

 Happily, when CNN FIlms' Vinnie Malhotra brought James in to see what he might be working on, when he mentioned "Life Itself" Malhotra wanted to back the film.
-They are also looking for a theatrical distributor.
-This one is likely to be in this year's Oscar doc conversation.
+This Gotham Award nominee for Best Documentary one is likely to be in this year's Oscar doc conversation.
 It's not available on VOD.